jdevries3133/song_maker_gallery/README.md

 does a lot of the heavy lifting and you don't need any credentials or anything to start developing.

-As you can see, there is even a setup script for an extra easy start on Mac/Linux.
+As you can see, there is even a setup script for an extra easy start, which I have tested on Mac and Ubuntu Linux.

 ### Roadmap